 - More energy

 The problem is, there is little evidence for most of these claims.
-No formal studies have been carried out comparing the teeth, coats, skin and behaviour for example of raw fed and kibble fed dogs.
+No formal studies have been carried out comparing the teeth, coats, skin and behavior for example of raw fed and kibble fed dogs.
 So how do we sort the facts from the myths?

 No more smelly poop